Cuisine of the Maritimes: Unique dishes or recipes

 Another common food among Maritimers is dulse; dulse is seaweed of a certain type and grows along the New Brunswick and Nova Scotia coasts.
 Some Maritimers eat dried dulse, a reddish-purple-to-black salty-tasting snack, eaten similarly to potato chips.
 The popular dulse, lettuce and tomato (DLT) sandwich is a dish found at the historic Saint John City Market.

-Potatoes, being a mainstay crop in New Brunswick and Prince Edward Island, are also a staple in Maritime cuisine.
-Hash brown casserole made with potato, cheese and cream dish and potato pancakes similar to Irish boxty are very popular breakfast dishes.
+Potatoes are a staple in Maritime cuisine, being a mainstay crop in New Brunswick and Prince Edward Island.
+Hash brown casserole made with potato, cheese and cream, and potato pancakes similar to Irish boxty, are popular breakfast dishes.

-Maple sugar, in many forms, from maple syrup (sirop d'érable) to maple-leaf-shaped crunchy candies, is an important sweet in Eastern Canada, where sugaring-off excursions (involving 'tire d'érable sur la neige,' when the hot syrup is poured onto snow to crystallize) are one of the better winter activities.
+Maple sugar, in many forms, from maple syrup (sirop d'érable) to maple-leaf-shaped crunchy candies, is an important sweet in Eastern Canada, where sugaring-off excursions (involving 'tire d'érable sur la neige,' when the hot syrup is poured onto the snow to crystallize) are a popular winter activity.
 It is also an important export economically.

-Cow's Ice Cream is an artisan ice cream company from Prince Edward Island, with locations in Halifax, Nova Scotia and Quebec City.

-Wild blueberries grow in abundance in the Maritimes and are commonly picked, although they are quite small compared to commercially available blueberries.
-They can be made into the Acadian dumpling dessert called blueberry grunt, among others.
-Seal flippers and seal flipper pie, various bean dishes, usually flavored with pork, any fish are also commonly eaten dishes in the Maratimes.
+Wild blueberries grow in abundance in the Maritimes and are commonly picked, although they are small compared to commercially available blueberries.
+They can be made into the dumpling dessert called blueberry grunt, among others.